Log in

 • Your workflow relies heavily on automation.
 Tables is loaded with automation options, from starting Zaps with a button click, watching for specific changes in your table, and even deleting records when you don't need them anymore.

 • You need a dynamic lookup table for a Zap.
 Business isn't static, so your information shouldn't be either.
-You can use Tables to create dynamic lookups for the latest projects, clients, and other information you need to reference in business-critical Zaps.
+You can use Tables to create dynamic lookups for the latest tasks, clients, and other information you need to reference in business-critical Zaps.

 Triggers and actions for Zapier Tables